 A domain name is a combination a top-level domain (TLD) and a second-level domain (2LD).
 In this website’s domain name, samglover.net, the TLD is .net and the 2LD is samglover.

 There are over 1,500 TLDs, according to Wikipedia, but .com is still the default option.
-The only reason to look for a different TLD is if someone is “squatting” on the .com.
+The best reason to look for a different TLD is if someone is “squatting” on the .com.
 In that case, feel free to pick a different TLD if you don’t want to pay the squatter’s price.

 How to Check Domain Name Availability & Uniqueness